Mo3az00/simple-node-server/docs/add-a-new-user.md

 ## Get the IP address

 Copy the IP address of your new droplet from the [droplet management](https://cloud.digitalocean.com/droplets) page.
-If you click on the IP adress it will automatically get copied to your clipboard.
+If you click on the IP address it will automatically get copied to your clipboard.

 <img src="./images/do-get-ip.jpg" alt="SSH Key Management page" width="500">